 Alcohol Detox FAQ

-Yes, detoxing from Alcohol can result in death and should never be attempted alone and without medical advice.
+Yes, detoxing from alcohol can result in death and should never be attempted alone and without medical advice.

 No, but they can be lessened and made much easier to face.
 There are lots of medications available to aid with all aspects of a withdrawal.
-Our expert detox team at Cornerstone have been detoxing people successfully since 1984, we do this safely and with confidence.
+Our expert detox team at Cornerstone has been detoxing people successfully since 1984, we do this safely and with confidence.
 Every recovery journey starts with the first step, let’s make it together.